Infinity-wind/Cont-Kukanov-Back-testing/README.md

 python backtest.py
 ```

-This prints one summary JSON and optionally saves `results.png` (if plotting is added).
+This prints one summary JSON and optionally saves `results.png`.